estp/estp/specification.rst

 The protocol is suited to sending statistical counters reported at short regular time intervals, e.g. CPU usage or messages passed though a gateway.
 It is not suited to sending massive number of statistics (e.g. on each user request or each network packet).
-It is not suited to transmitting large chunks of data at intervals.
+It is not suited to transmitting large chunks of data at large intervals.